LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/time-frame.md

 **You may choose between:**

-**1. All hours (default)** - If a campaign is set for all hour it will be considered active on this day from 12:00 a.m. until 11:59 p.m.
+**1. All hours (default)** - If a campaign is set for all hours it will be considered active on this day from 12:00 a.m. until 11:59 p.m.

 **2. Custom** - For custom hours, manually input the active campaign hours for the day.
 The input must be in the following format: **HH:MM am/pm** and **in 5 minute intervals only.** The only exception is 11:59 pm, which can also be defined in order to define a shift that lasts until midnight.